-Jochen Wolf - Evolutionary and Ecological Genetics
+Jochen Wolf - Evolutionary Biology

 In our research we apply an integrative approach to explore some of the tiers of biological organization that have successfully arrested our attention.
 We mostly work from a genetic perspective and incorporate information from other biological disciplines.